P1sec/MCC_MNC/README.md

 ## Directory structure

 All command-line tools are available straight in the root directory of the project.
-Data downloaded and extracted from Internet (except data from the ITU-T) are put in the *raw/* directory.
+Data downloaded and extracted from Internet are put in the *raw/* directory, except document from the ITU-T which are downloaded as PDF and converted to text in the *TS/* directory.
 Re-engineered data are put in the *gen/* directory.